 KUED, Utah's Largest Classroom, is proud to recognize outstanding educators in Utah in conjunction with The Salt Lake Tribune.
-Five educators, grades 1-12, will be honored at this year's Teacher Innovation Awards ceremony on May 16.
-A half-hour KUED program, profiling the teachers, will air on KUED Monday, May 18 at 8:00 p.m.
+Five educators, grades 1-12, were honored at this year's Teacher Innovation Awards ceremony on May 16.
+Watch the half-hour KUED program, profiling the teachers, below.

 At the Neil Armstrong Academy in West Valley, Robin Farnsworth believes that students learn best when they discover how to solve problems on their own.
 Her third graders become so engrossed in their projects -- from creating planetarium to programming Lego robots -- that they groan when she announces it's time for recess.

 Chris Humbert was an architect who designed Olympic venues in Park City.
 Now, he uses his architectural background to help his students at Kearns Junior High learn the engineering process.
 His 7th graders design bridges, eco-friendly cities, and farms while his 8th graders learn to design and build wooden race cars.